 - Specific steps that you must take to escalate a dispute

 - Contact information of the other party to a banking or financial dispute

 Step 2: Escalate to the customer complaints department

-After receiving a response that should also include the offer of the firm or person in resolving the issue or a denial with regards to your complaint, your options will be either to accept or take the necessary steps in escalating your complaint.
-Remember that there are restrictions and limits with how much time you’re given to make a complaint with the local authorities, including the Central Bank’s Consumer Protection Department.
+After receiving a response that should also include the offer of the firm or person in resolving the issue or denial with regards to your complaint, your options will be either to accept or take the necessary steps in escalating your complaint.
+Remember that there are restrictions and limits on how much time you're given to make a complaint with the local authorities, including the Central Bank's Consumer Protection Department.

 In addition, document everything apart from acting quickly and putting your issue in writing.
 Make sure that you document the steps that you're taking in getting your complaint resolved.
 This includes all emails, faxes, and telephone conversations with names of employees, if applicable.